wilsonmar/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 Learning the bash Shell, 3rd Edition, by Cameron Newham (O’Reilly)

+If you have an O'Reilly subscription: <a target="_blank" href="https://learning.oreilly.com/live-training/courses/bash-shell-scripting-in-4-hours/0636920366386/">Bash Shel Scripting in 4 hours</a> by

 ## More on DevOps #

 This is one of a series on DevOps: